Panasonic GF7 vs GX80

 It is notable that the GX80 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The GF7 does not feature such an accessory-socket.

 The GX80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the GF7 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the GF7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GF7 was succeeded by the Panasonic GX850.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the GF7 and GX80 can be found, respectively, in the Panasonic GF7 Manual (free pdf) or the online Panasonic GX80 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic GF7 or the Panasonic GX80 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.